vimotest/mps-alfi/README.md

 - the Java BaseLanguage

-The project is based on [version 1.1 of the ALF Standard](http://www.omg.org/spec/ALF/1.1)
+The project is based on [version 1.1 of the ALF Standard](http://www.omg.org/spec/ALF/1.1).
+The ALF standard reference implementation is available on GitHub: https://github.com/ModelDriven/Alf-Reference-Implementation

 ## State of the project